codeNgamer/react-native-router-flux-focus-hook/README.md

-# Facilitating re-render, state-update, etc on navigation focus
+# Facilitating re-render, state-update, etc on navigation change

 [react-native-router-flux](https://github.com/aksonov/react-native-router-flux)
 doesn't currently make it possible to hook onto the action when a `Scene` is